farao-community/farao-community.github.io/pages/docs/input-data/crac/cse.md

 **The SharedWith tag**

 This tag defines the usage rule of the remedial action.
-You can refer to this section [Remedial actions and usages rules](json#remedial-actions) for further explanation on the usage rule behavior.
+You can refer to [this section](json#remedial-actions) for further explanation on the usage rule behavior.

 If SharedWith is "CSE" : FreeToUse
 If SharedWith is a UCTE country code : OnFlowConstraintInCountry in the country filled in
 If SharedWith is "None" : OnFlowConstraint only for its associated CNECs (c.f. the Branch section above)

-### Range Actions {#RangeActions}
+### Range Actions {#range-actions}

 #### PST Range Actions {#pst}